Quality Agents

 # Test system resilience

-@qa-backend Create chaos tests for the order service:
+@qa-engineer Create chaos tests for the order service:

 - Database connection failures